HB 17-1322 Becomes Law on 8.9.17

 If the patient does not wish for the licensee to contact law enforcement, the licensee is to document the patient’s wishes in the medical file.

-If the licensee wants to report to law enforcement over the wishes of the patient, they must confidentially notify the patient of their intent to report prior to calling law enforcement and document both the patient’s wishes and the confidential notification given to patient.
+If the licensee wants to report to law enforcement over the wishes of the patient, they must confidentially notify the patient of their intent to report prior to calling law enforcement and document the efforts to provide the confidential notification to patient.
+Under HIPAA, licensees may only report to law enforcement what they observed unless they have permission from the patient to give more information.
+See guidance from Health and Human Services here.

 Either choice the licensee makes (to report to law enforcement or not), requires they must provide patient a referral to a community based DV organization.
 Immediate access to a confidential advocate is the goal.